isomerpages/moe-ssrc/_initiatives/SSHR Thematic Grant/(Test Page) About the SSHR–TG.md

 applications must be submitted through the respective Offices of Research (or equivalent) by 2 Aug 2024 at 5pm.</p>
 <p></p>
-<p>For information about the latest thematic areas, as well as past projects
+<p>For information about the latest thematic areas or past projects and awardees,
-and awardees, click on the links below.</p>
+click on the links below.</p>
 <p></p>
 <ul data-tight="true" class="tight">
 <li>